Artemas-Muzanenhamo/party-reservation/reservation-entry/README.md

 	"plusOne": "0"
 }
 ```
-The response should be a `201`:`Created` and should you wish to look at the data in MongoDB, you can use a
+The response should be a `201`:`Created` and should you wish to look at the data in kafka, you can just consume the topic
-Mongo GUI like [robomongo](https://robomongo.org/) and you can view the data there.
+your producer is sending messages to and the data you've just sent should be there.